Petenwell Lake

 The area around the lake has restaurants, a community theater, a golf course and two casinos.

+In 1973, the Juneau County extension resource agent submitted a letter on behalf of the County Industrial-Recreation, and Agriculture and Education Committees to the Wisconsin Power and Light Company requesting a nuclear power plant be constructed near the lake.

 Algae

 Blue-green algae was reported in the lake in 2013.
 In 2019, Adams County website stated that the beaches were not closed due to algae, and that the situation was being monitored.